ginolhac/chip-seq/docs/public.md

 Public data can be used in 2 ways:

-* download processed data uploaded by the authors.
-See Sarah Diehl's tutorial
+* download processed data uploaded by the authors
 * download raw data

 Use the first one save time but rely on the authors's workflow